-The length of pump down time differs based on HC contamination levels in FIBs and SEMs.
-Thus the pump down time could be used as a sign of the cleanliness of the vacuum system.
+The length of the pump downtime differs based on HC contamination levels in FIBs and SEMs.
+Thus the pump downtime could be used as a sign of the cleanliness of the vacuum system.
 Figure 10 shows that efficient HC decontamination rates of hundreds of angstroms/minute are realized at normal SEM/FIB working distances.
-The data in Figure 11 illustrates that Evactron plasma cleaners can considerably reduce both the pump down time of FIBs and SEMs as well as HC contamination, thus enhancing sample processing throughput without sacrificing the quality of analysis.
+The data in Figure 11 illustrates that Evactron plasma cleaners can considerably reduce both the pump downtime of FIBs and SEMs as well as HC contamination, thus enhancing sample processing throughput without sacrificing the quality of the analysis.

 Figure 10.
 The Evactron E50 Combination of higher power and low pressures offers good cleaning rates throughout larger vacuum chambers.

 Figure 11.
 The plasma cleaned chamber reached a vacuum of 3E-6 Torr in 20 minutes pump down whereas the contaminated chamber did not reach this level after 44 minutes.